 Owning a Bed & Breakfast has been a dream of mine for many years, and I was so excited to find out that The Harrison House was for sale back in 2020.
 Our friends who live down the street knew we had been talking about doing a boutique hotel-type project and sent us the listing.
 It looked like a perfect fit, but we knew we’d have to update both the house and the business to make it viable for us.
-It was also the first year of Covid and the future of the hospitality & travel industries were up in the air (like, would people ever want to stay at B&Bs again?).
-But we recognized that it was a special home in a special location with a lot of history, and decided to go for it.
+It was also the first year of Covid and the future of the hospitality & travel industries were uncertain (like, would people even want to stay at B&Bs and hotels again?)
+But we recognized that it was a special home in a special location with a lot of history, and decided to take a chance on it.

 Part of Harrison was dated in a good way…

-… and part was ’80s dated, which was naturally very exciting (the potential!)
+… and part was ’80s dated, which was naturally very exciting.

 Our plan was to close the business down during renovations, which would be mostly cosmetic with the exception of converting some of the unfinished attic space into 1-2 more bedrooms.
 We wanted to work within the existing footprint of the home as much as possible, and keep as much as we could intact.
-We appreciated the fact that the house has been a known B&B that was in business for 30+ years, so having it “set up” in terms of zoning was a big plus.
+We appreciated the fact that the house has been a known B&B that was in business for 30+ years — having it already set up in terms of zoning, etc. was a big plus.
 We hoped to reopen our doors within 9-12 months.

-After closing, we started to realize that every single expectation we had about this project was wrong.
-We learned that the house was actually not zoned correctly for its use, and we’d need to go through the city council variance process if we wanted to keep using it as a B&B. That process took the better part of 5 months to complete, and we wouldn’t be able to get a building permit until we had that variance in hand.
+After closing, we started to realize that nearly every expectation we had about this project was wrong.
+The city made us aware that the house was actually not zoned correctly for its use, and we’d need to obtain a variance from city council in order to continue using it as a B&B.

 How it’s going

-There have also been a few silver linings in all of this.
-During demo, we discovered some big issues that we would have missed in the cosmetic renovation we had planned.
-Having to gut the house allowed us to have a really clear picture of what we’re working with.
-In the process, we also discovered that the house had actually already been gutted before — there’s lots of new wood studs (yellowy pine vs the aged dark brown pine in 100+ year old homes), drywall vs plaster, and patchy flooring under carpet, which confirmed that the home had already been gutted and reoriented at least once before.
-Being forced to start fresh turned out to be a good thing.
-For the house at least, not our bank account.
+On the bright side, there have been a few silver linings in all of this.
+During demo, we found some issues and quirks that we would have missed in the cosmetic renovation we had planned… charred studs that were creating structural issues, mold behind a newer wall we hadn’t planned to take out, weird wiring, and crumbling brick chimneys.
+We also discovered lots of new wood studs (yellowy pine vs the aged dark brown pine in 100+ year old homes), drywalled walls vs plaster, and patchy flooring under carpet, which confirmed that the home had already been gutted and reoriented at least once before.
+Being forced to start with a completely blank slate turned out to be an ok thing.
+For the house at least, not our bank account…